 In order to address a pest infestation, homeowners first need to know the subtle signs of a pest infestations.
 Termites, rats, cockroaches, bed bugs or other pests can take over a residence and lead to potential structural damage and health complications.
 Even in desirable City Centre homes, infestations can be a dealbreaker for home buyers.

-Learn what to look for when it comes to a pest infestation in your home.
+Learn what to look for when it comes to signs of a pest problem in your home.

 Signs of Termites

 Termites can destroy the structural integrity of a home.
 Termites consume wood and can eat their way through support beams and other wooden structures of a home.
 Not only can the structure become infested, but antiques, furniture and other wooden items can also harbor and become a meal for termites.
 Homeowners may be able to see the shed wings of termites and their excrement that resembles sawdust.
 Other signs of an infestation include visible holes and sagging floors.
 In addition, if you tap on wood and it sounds hollow, you may have stumbled upon a termite infestation.
 Termites can be difficult to exterminate but it needs to be done as an infestation can reduce home value and cause safety issues in the structure of the house.
 This is tough enough for homeowners, but anyone trying to sell may find it difficult to get offers if these issues aren't fixed.

 Signs of Rats and Rodents

 A home with a rodent problem can be an unsafe home.
 Rats chew and gnaw on things.
 In addition to creating holes in floors and walls or around the property, rats can chew on electrical wires.
 This tendency can lead to electrical issues in a home and potentially a dangerous situation for all residing within.
 Deal with signs of a rat infestation to protect your home and your family.